 The American politics emphasis will be built around upper division courses in aspects of government, culture, religion, and society in the United States.
-The political philosophy emphasis will build on courses offered by Asbury’s philosophy department, and that are tailored to emphasize political thought.
 The international affairs emphasis includes a related set of courses from Asbury’s history, economics, sociology, and communications programs, and that help students understand politics and culture across the globe.

 In addition to the core courses and emphasis area courses, students in the major also complete a final 6 hours of elective political science courses.

 Collegians who choose to MINOR in political science complete the 18 hours of core courses in the discipline, and then select 6 hours of elective courses in political science.

 Mix and Match…

 Due to the versatility of political science, plus the structure of our programs, we expect students to be able to combine the study of politics with various other disciplines and programs across the University—and we strongly encourage this.

 Programs that represent an especially good fit with political science include (but are not limited to):

 Though political science as a field encompasses several subdisciplines, the American Politics emphasis area enables students to focus on our nation’s own unique historical, structural, and theological developments.
 Students will study state and local politics to understand our layered federal system, with different units of government playing different roles.
 Similarly, a course in public policy enables students to understand how the nation’s political landscape affects policy development.
 Historically oriented courses further facilitate student comprehension of America’s political development over time.
 A course in American foreign policy, for example, shows our evolution from a peripheral and weak state to superpower status over less than two hundred years, while a course on the American presidency shows how the role of chief executive has shifted dramatically since 1789.
 Anyone interested in political involvement at any level of government will benefit from study of American Politics.